 You also want to note any red flags that stand out, like gaps in employment and short tenures with a lot of job moves, that you can inquire about during the interview.

 The high demand for mental health professionals creates a competitive market for organizations looking to hire qualified professionals, especially if you’re hiring for a nonprofit organization where salaries tend to be lower than the market average.
-Per the Bureau of Labor Statistics’ most recent data, Mental Health Counselors make on average $46K per year, Psychologists make an average of $79K per year, and Social Workers make an average of $49.5K per year.
+Per the Bureau of Labor Statistics’, Mental Health Counselors make on average $46K per year, Psychologists make an average of $79K per year, and Social Workers make an average of $49.5K per year.

 Given that there is nothing more disheartening than to invest your time and fall in love with a candidate only to find out you’re way off base for meeting their salary expectations, it’s best to inquire about salary expectations early in the interview process.